WillBallentine/golong/README.md

 1. clone the repo
 2. navigate into the golong/server dir and run `go run .` to start a server
+3. in a new terminal window navigate into the golong/consumer dir and run `go run .` to start a consumer that is subscribed to the "test" queue (one of the two default queues offered by GoLong)
 3. open a new terminal window and make a connection to the server by running `telnet 127.0.0.1 2222` or the same command and replace `127.0.0.1` with the IP of the computer running the server
-4. in the control terminal just opened, send commands
+4. in the control terminal just opened, send commands and they will be produced on the consumber if sent to the subscribed queue

 ## Message Structure